Khama Rhino Sanctuary Camp, Botswana

 You can contact Khama Rhino Sanctuary at [email protected]

-There aren’t any fences separating the campsites from the reserve, so do keep a lookout while walking to the ablutions.
+There aren’t any fences separating the campsites from the reserve, so keep a lookout while walking to the ablutions.

 Khama Rhino Sanctuary – Organised Tour